By SYLVIA HUI and DANICA KIRKA

-But the arrangement has proved politically damaging for Johnson because it treats Northern Ireland differently from the rest of the United Kingdom.
-Northern Ireland’s Democratic Unionist Party has refused to return to the region’s power-sharing government until the protocol is scrapped or substantially changed.
+But the arrangement has proved politically damaging for Johnson because it treats Northern Ireland differently from the rest of the United Kingdom, potentially weakening the province’s historic links with Britain.
+Northern Ireland’s Democratic Unionist Party has refused to return to the region’s power-sharing government until the protocol is scrapped or substantially changed to address those concerns.

-The bill to override that arrangement is expected to face opposition in Parliament, including from members of Johnson’s own Conservative ranks.
+The bill to override that arrangement is expected to face opposition in Parliament, including from members of Johnson’s Conservatives.
 Critics say unilaterally changing the protocol would be illegal and would damage Britain’s standing with other countries because it’s part of a treaty considered binding under international law.

-Associated Press writers Samuel Petrequin in Brussels and Frank Jordans in Berlin contributed to this report.
+Associated Press reporter Samuel Petrequin in Brussels contributed to this story.